revorg7/Viola-Jones/README.md

 sliding_window.py: Took an image, heurestically choose window-size, downsampled each window to 19X19, calculated (all)harr-features, and created new numpy-array.
 Then tested the model on these windows and plotted the detected windows.

 #TODO
 In detection phase, not all harr-features needs to be calculated(that was the whole-idea of Viola-Jones framework).
 But since I cannot directly extract the underlying decision-stumps used in my sklearn-adaboost model.
 I have to bear with it for now.
-Thus it even takes ~15 mins even to detect in a single image for now.
+Thus it takes ~15 mins even to detect in a single image for now.